10maurycy10/10maurycy10.github.io/content/tutorials/fun_with_fm_transmiters/index.md

 DISCLAIMER: This section only applies to the US, regulations in other areas may be different.

 I am not a lawyer, and this is not legal advice.
-Part 15 of the FCC rules allows low power trasmiters in the FM broadcast band from 88 to 108 Mhz (Some other bands also allowed, and some are strictly forbiden, like the aircraft band).
+Part 15 of the FCC rules allows low power transmitters in the FM broadcast band from 88 to 108 MHz (Some other bands also allowed, and some are strictly forbidden, like the aircraft band).
-These transmiters are not allowed to interfere with licenced transmitters, but as FM is farly resistant to interference, interference will be minimal.
+These transmitters are not allowed to interfere with licensed transmitters, but as FM is fairly resistant to interference, interference will be minimal.
-I would recomend you set the transmitter to a empty part of the band to avoid creating interference and improve range. (other stations can interfere with you).
+I would recommend you set the transmitter to a empty part of the band to avoid creating interference and improve range. (other stations can interfere with you).
 As long as you don't go outside of the band or transmit with high power, you are not breaking the law.

 You can find the full part 15 rules here [ecfr.gov](https://www.ecfr.gov/current/title-47/chapter-I/subchapter-A/part-15).